OpenGenus/cosmos/README.md

 # Contributions

-The success of our vision to bring knowledge offline** depends on you.
+The success of our vision to bring knowledge offline depends on you.
 Even a small contribution helps.
 All forms of contributions are highly welcomed and valued.

 When you contribute, your name with a link (if available) is added to our [contributors list](https://github.com/OpenGenus/cosmos/wiki/contributors).

+If contributing code, please refer to the available [style guides](/guides/coding_style).

 # License